 Strategy No. 2: Hang simple solid-color curtain panels.

 Why choose curtains (instead of blinds, say, or shades) for some windows?
 Says Tang, “It is a classic trick to use curtains to enlarge the visual effect of window.
 Often people will place them bunched up a foot or two off to the side of window, so will look as if a window is bigger.”

 To get the most visual impact, “curtains look nicest when they go from the floor all the way to the ceiling, even if the window is not full height,” says Tang.

 Strategy No. 3: Sew your own.
-In my living room (above), twin linen panels frame the casement windows.
-This was pretty much the easiest sewing project ever.
+In my both my living room and guest bedroom (above), twin panels frame the casement windows.
+These were pretty much the easiest sewing project evers.
 My friend Stephanie, who is an excellent seamstress as well as being an interior designer, drew me a pattern on the back of an envelope.
 All I had to do was cut long lengths of fabric, sew lining onto them, press, and hem.

-The point of these curtains was to absorb sounds and to add a layer of texture to the room.
-In here privacy wasn't a concern even for my husband—it's a living room, after all—so instead of using a zillion yards of fabric, I made two 56-inch-wide panels.
-I never "close" them, and if I did, they wouldn't entirely cover the windows.
+The point of these curtains was to absorb sounds and to add a layer of texture to the rooms.
+In the living room privacy wasn’t a concern even for my husband–it’s a living room, after all–so instead of using a zillion yards of fabric, I made two 56-inch-wide panels.
+I never “close” them, and if I did, they wouldn’t entirely cover the windows.
 In all, I used six yards of Cream Linen Fabric ($14.99 a yard from Ballard Designs).